 Species found in Queen Elizabeth National Park

-Queen Elizabeth records a large number of animals, including 95 mammal species like some big five and others respectively-Elephants, Lions, Buffaloes, Rhinos and Giraffes- leopards, Uganda kobs, jackals, spotted hyenas) and 10 primate species, like chimpanzees, vervet monkeys, blue monkeys, red tailed monkeys, black and white Colobus, olive baboons.
+Queen Elizabeth records a large number of animals, including 95 mammal species like some big five and others respectively-Elephants, Lions, Buffaloes, Rhinos and Giraffes- leopards, Uganda kobs, jackals, spotted hyenas) and 10 primate species, like chimpanzees, vervet monkeys, blue monkeys, red-tailed monkeys, black and white Colobus, and olive baboons.
 The list of birds is of 606 species recorded, possibly the highest in any African National Park and in the world.

 ACTIVITIES IN QUEEN ELIZABETH NATIONAL PARK